 3. Complement your sprint plan with a project roadmap

-Finally, because you are now approaching your project more strategically, you will want to add a strategic tool to your toolbox — a project roadmap.
+Finally, because you are approaching your project more strategically, you will want to add a strategic tool to your toolbox — a roadmap.

 Yes, roadmaps are traditionally associated with product development.
 But when you consider an agile roadmap’s true purpose — to concisely document and communicate the strategic goals behind an initiative — you can understand why roadmaps are used for all sorts of projects.

-Smart project management still requires using a tool to track and update the project details as well as to enable fast and convenient communication among your team.
+Intelligent project management still requires using a tool to track and update the project details and enable fast and convenient communication among your team.
 Purpose-built project management tools, like JIRA and Pivotal Tracker, will still form the cornerstone of your team’s task management and give you a clear view of their day-to-day progress.

 But your new agile project management approach also calls for a more strategic level view of the plan — a project roadmap, ideally one you can build using an intuitive, purpose-built roadmap tool.